lightstep/cloud-native-observability/08 - telemetry-roi.md

 but also for teams and organizations.
 Being able to predict future usage by analyzing historical patterns is one example of this, but by unifying our telemetry and our business data, we're able to improve our ability to forecast on-call rotations, hiring, and even the cadence of feature work.
-Democratizing access to this telemetry means these insights can come from anywhere in the organization, rather than being siloed by teams with limited visibility into the overall system health.
+This may come as a non-intuitive realization, as "slow is smooth, smooth is fast" is an oft-repeated canard, but this is a tactical vs. strategic distinction.
+Slower deployments and organizational agility introduces a higher likelihood of bugs because not only does the underlying technical system shift out from under you, so too does the _mental model_ of practitioners drift from reality.
+Being able to realize work in more granular chunks is the difference between plucking out a single Jenga brick from the tower versus grabbing a handful.
+As stated above, it's not just about technical insights.
+Democratizing our telemetry allows for tighter feedback loops across the entire organization.

 ## Cost Reduction Strategies